Morzomb/All-jellyfin-media-server/README.md

     <img src="image/qBittorrent/qbit1.png" style="margin: 15px 10px;">
 </div>

-   *Note: The default credentials may have changed, please check the documentation for updates on this.*
+   *Note: The default credentials may have changed, please check the documentation for updates on this.
+In most cases, qBittorrent Web UI will generate a temporary password when the container is started.
+To view this password, check the logs for this container with the command: `docker logs qbittorrent`*

 1. Once logged in, click the gear icon to go to **Options**.
 2. Under the **Downloads** tab, configure the backup settings as follows: